Hari-tec/Cpp_Programming/README.md

 //First.cpp:
 <br>
-In the above file we can display Jay Ganesh on console usig C++ programming language.
+In the above file we can display Jay Ganesh on console by using C++ programming language.
 <br>
 <br>
 //OOP.cpp